 Because speaking gives us very little time to edit before the audience gets the information, we often use an it that has no clear antecedent.
 We say things like the examples below:

-It said on the news today that a sinkhole appeared on Primrose Avenue.
+It said on the news today that a sinkhole swallowed a car on Primrose Avenue.

-In our math textbook, it claims that statistics analysis will be one of the most important skills in the future.
+In our math textbook, it claims that statistical analysis will be one of the most important skills in the future.

 What said?
 What claims?
 Neither it has a clear antecedent.

-When you write, you do have time to edit and can easily fix these two sentences.
+When you write, you do have time to edit and can easily fix this kind of problem.
 Read these revisions:

-On the news today a reporter said that a sinkhole appeared on Primrose Avenue.
+On the news today, a reporter said that a sinkhole swallowed a car on Primrose Avenue.

-Our math textbook claims that statistics analysis will be one of the most important skills in the future.
+Our math textbook claims that statistical analysis will be one of the most important skills in the future.

 You can't have a pronoun reference problem if you have eliminated the problem pronoun!